Corey Bailey

 Dual-Ended noise reduction involves processing the audio signal before and

 after recording.
-Ray Dolby was one who first applied this process in 1966 with
+Ray Dolby first applied this process in 1966 with the introduction

-the introduction of Dolby A type noise reduction intended for use with
+of Dolby A type noise reduction intended for use with professional audio tape

-noise reduction processes for the consumer market and became a household
+processes for the consumer market and became a household word.

-word.
-Besides Dolby Laboratories, DBX and Telefunken produced very effective
+Besides Dolby Laboratories, DBX and Telefunken produced very effective dual-

-dual-ended systems that were used in both professional and consumer
+ended systems that were used in both professional and consumer recording.

 Oxide